Forest Steward

 Certified Volunteer Training: Forest Stewardship

-Certified Volunteers will complete the training program and continue work to become project leaders to assist Trees Atlanta staff at forest restoration projects.
-Volunteers who complete the class and meet the additional optional requirements are recognized as Certified Forest Stewards.
+Volunteers who complete the training program and meet the minimum (optional) service hours as project leaders and assist Trees Atlanta staff at forest restoration projects become Certified Volunteer Forest Stewards.

 When is the next Forest Stewardship Training Class?

 Where are the classes?
 Our classes are a blend of online and in-person sessions depending upon the topic or demonstration.
-All offsite locations are nearby our offices or otherwise specified ahead of time.
+All offsite locations are nearby our headquarters (in southwest Atlanta) or otherwise specified ahead of time.

 Optional: Project Leadership Service